shimonpi/AppliedCFD_Tutorials/Tutorial_1/Tutorial_1_2/README.md

 ```

 Each directory plays a crucial role in defining the setup and execution of **OpenFOAM** simulations:
-1. "0": This directory holds the setup files for primary field variables such as velocity ($U$), pressure ($p$), and any other scalar or vector fields relevant to the simulation.
+1. "0": This directory holds the setup files for primary field variables such as velocity ($`U`$), pressure ($`p`$), and any other scalar or vector fields relevant to the simulation.
 Each file represents a different variable and specifies initial conditions and boundary conditions for that variable.
 2. "constant": This directory stores data that remains constant throughout the simulation, including physical properties of the fluids ("physicalProperties"), the thermodynamic properties, and the mesh ("polyMesh").
 3. "system": This directory holds configuration files that control the simulation's execution.
 These files define the solver settings, discretization schemes, and algorithms used during the run.